buckmanc/cheatsheets_and_checklists/docs/cheatsheets/world_history_timeline.md

 ~1500|Jin Ping Mei (The Plum in the Golden Vase)[^sixnovels] 1582|Pope Gregory XIII starts the Gregorian calendar 1592|Journey to the West[^sixnovels]
-1620|the Mayflower lands in New England
+1611|the King James Bible is published, using already archaic language from 75-85 years earlier 1620|the Mayflower lands in New England
 1662|last sightings of the dodo
 1692-1693|Salem witch trials